Menu

 • three online meetings in action learning sets

-• four coaching sessions delivered remotely.
+• five coaching sessions delivered remotely.

 You will be set a series of missions to complete during the course, using an online learning platform, and have access to a set of digital resources.
 You will also be encouraged to extend your learning through peer exchanges, such as learning visits to other course participants’ colleges.